giga-sec/gigaSec-Tech-Notes/3. Notes/Compiling explained--turning source code into `1's` and `0's`.md

 ---
 The process of turning source code into `1's` and `0's` (binary)

+C compilers, sees code top to bottom, left to right

 **Preprocessing** = turns the headers into codes.
 Replaces the header with its own code.

 **Compiling** = turns the code into assembly languange.